Become a Member of the Water Worx Team!

 License or Certificate:

-Water Worx Services, Inc. is seeking qualified applicants for the full-time position as a Cross Connection Control Technician.
+Water Worx Services, Inc. is seeking qualified applicants for the full-time position as a Senior Cross Connection Control Technician.
 This position is responsible for a variety of activities related to the company’s cross connection control and fire hydrant service programs.
-This position tests and inspects backflow and/or cross connection devices as well as fire hydrants for the water distribution system; performs inspection son new construction and repairs; prepares and submits monthly backflow prevention device test notices; tracks, logs and files test reports returned by customers.
-Tracks, inventories, orders, and maintains parts and material associated with backflow and hydrant services.
-In addition to conduction of field inspections in response to customer and contractors; provides test results and recommendations for existing or required devices.
+This position tests and inspects backflow and/or cross connection devices, as well as fire hydrants for the water distribution system; performs inspections on new construction; repairs, prepares and submits monthly backflow prevention device test notices; and tracks, logs, and files test reports returned by customers.
+Tracks, inventories, orders, and maintains parts and materials associated with backflow and hydrant services.
+In addition to conduction of field inspections in response to customers and contractors; provides test results and recommendations for existing or required devices.
 Collects water samples from various sites.

 Knowledge of: